He Zhenyu

-He Zhenyu (何朕宇; born 28 June 2001), also known as Dongda He, is a Chinese former professional footballer who played as a forward.
+He Zhenyu (何朕宇; born 28 June 2001), also known as Dongda He, is a Chinese professional footballer who plays as a forward for Yanbian Longding.

 Club career

 Wolverhampton Wanderers

 On 10 August 2018, Wolverhampton Wanderers signed Dongda He for an undisclosed fee from Notts County.

 On 16 April 2020, He signed a new contract with Wolves until the summer of 2023.

 Beijing Guoan (loan)

 In February 2021, He was loaned to Chinese Super League side Beijing Guoan.
 He's first appearance for the club was the first game of the season in a 2–1 away loss against Shanghai Shenhua where he came off the bench for Cédric Bakambu in the 77th minute.

 Changchun Yatai

 On 7 April 2023, He permanently signed for Chinese Super League club Changchun Yatai.

 Retirement

-In 2025, He retired from professional football at the age of 24.
+In 2025, He decided to retire from professional football at the age of 24.

+Yanbian Longding

+On 22 July 2026, He returned to professional football and joined China League One side Yanbian Longding.